Author Guidelines

 References

-This section should be used to list all relevant work.
-Reference citations in the text must be numbered consecutively by Arabic numerals (e.g. [1]).
-Some examples:
+This section should include all relevant references cited in the manuscript.
+Reference citations in the text must be numbered consecutively using Arabic numerals in square brackets (e.g., [1]).

- The primary use of metal coating is to enhance the corrosion and wear resistance of the steel surface [1,2].
+· The primary use of metal coatings is to enhance the corrosion and wear resistance of steel surfaces [1,2].

-The list of references should only include references that are cited in the text and that have been published or accepted for publication.
-All references are numbered in order of their appearance in the manuscript.
+The reference list should include only sources that are cited in the text and have been published or accepted for publication.
+References must be numbered consecutively according to the order in which they first appear in the manuscript.

 Journal